stanulilic/stanleyulili.com-old/_posts/2020-05-11-Introduction-to-synchronous-and-asynchronous-programming-with-callbacks-in-javascript.md

 We also have a second challenge, the `getData()` function has lost the ability to return values.
 So even if `getData()` was first to run, the variable response would have still been `undefined`.

-You can see this behavior with simplified code
+You can see this behavior with simplified code.

 **Example 4:**
 ```javascript